 2. Have you thoughtfully defined what you hope to accomplish during the planing time?
 Many leaders aim for document production as their only planning goal.
 But what kind of plan are you hoping to produce?
 What will be the time line of this plan?
 Who will the plan impact?
 Are the right people involved in the planning process?
 How will you prepare the team for what you hope to accomplish?
 Do you need outside resources or expertise to aid the planning time?
 Who will facilitate the planning time?
 These kinds of questions must be thought through and answered ahead of time.
 To do so will guide you in how you approach and execute the planning time towards greater effectiveness.

 3. Have you considered the value of consulting others before you facilitate a team planning time?
 Sometimes leaders rely too much on their own experience and talent.
 As I mentioned earlier, leaders need to be continual learners.
 Have you asked other respected leaders how they approach team planning?
 Sometimes the value of just having a sounding board can really help pave the way for a solid planning time with your team.
-Have you sought outside resources like books, podcasts, videos, etc. to help inform your planning time?
+Have you sought outside resources like books, podcasts, and videos to help inform your planning time?
 Have you considered asking a 3rd party to come in and facilitate your time?
 This can be valuable, especially if this is an emergency plan or a season loaded with personal emotions.
 To have someone else facilitate can keep the planning time more objective and profitable.
 Is there a co-leader in your setting and have you worked with them to ensure a coordinated effort towards planing?

 I usually suggest that a leader begin to think through the above issues at least a month before the actual team planning time.
 To really prepare at a personal level takes some slow cooking.
 You can’t get there in a few hours at Starbucks.
-And if you are a spiritual leader or a Christian leader leading in any capacity, then begin your personal preparation with some extended time in prayer.
+And if you are a Christian leader leading in any capacity, then begin your personal preparation with some extended time in prayer.
 Being led by the One who controls it all is always a necessity.
 Lead well!